gulfofmaine/Neracoos-1-Buoy-App/Readme.md

 The jest test runner will start when you run `make up` and run tests on changed files automatically.

-You can also run `make cov` to generate code coverage.
+You can also run `make cov` to generate code coverage, and `make cov-html` to view the coverage in a browser.

 ### Integration Tests